Why Orange Should Top Your List of Weekend Getaways

-We’ve done the hard work and come up with a plan for your next country holiday, all you have to do is execute it (ultimate brownie points with your other half).
-Presenting Orange, the quaint country town filled with beautiful restaurants, wineries, gin distilleries, antique shops.
-This is a fantastic destination to ensure you get the perfect mixture of R&R and leisure all within a stone’s throw from Sydney.
+We’ve done the hard work and come up with a plan for your next country holiday in Orange, all you have to do is execute it (ultimate brownie points with your other half).
+This quaint country town is filled with some of the best restaurants, wineries, gin distilleries, and antique shops you’ll find in the state.
+Let’s check it out.

 The White Place – Byng Street

-Situated in the heart of Orange on Byng Street lies The White Place, a self-contained boutique house-style set of accommodation that we found both polished and cosy.
-From the moment you step inside, you’re overwhelmed with indulgence, immersing yourself in this quaint country home decked out with space to fit family, friends or maybe both!
+Situated in the heart of Orange on Byng Street lies The White Place, a self-contained boutique house-style set of accommodations that are great for larger groups who want to stick together.
+From the moment you step inside, you’re overwhelmed with indulgence, immersing yourself in this quaint country home decked out with space to fit family and friends.

 The White Place – Casey Street